header9.gif (52648 bytes)

 This list of qualifying countries is frequently being updated.
 Contact DEFRA, for an updated list of qualifying countries.
 The conditions of the scheme are to be adhered to precisely.
 Failure to do so can lead to your pet becoming impounded and forced into six months of quarantine.

-Before your pet is allowed into the UK your travel company will check at the point of embarkation: its microchip number (this is done using a simple scanner) the official PETS certificate the certificate of treatment against tapeworm and ticks you will also be asked to sign a declaration of residency, declaring that your pet has not been outside of the PETS qualifying countries in the previous six months Providing that all criteria has been met and that all paper work is in order your pet will be allowed into the UK.
+Before your pet is allowed into the UK your travel company will check at the point of embarkation: its microchip number (this is done using a simple scanner) the official PETS certificate the certificate of treatment against tapeworm.
+Providing that all criteria has been met and that all paper work is in order your pet will be allowed into the UK.
 Failure of any part will be subject to further checks.
 If there are any doubts about its vaccination and health status, it will not be allowed into the UK, except to go into quarantine.
 (Visit our own boarding and quarantine kennels on www.chingfordkennels.co.uk) Personal preparation and organization Do this well in advance.
 Check that all is in order before you go abroad with your pet or if you wish to bring your pet into the UK.

 • Contact your veterinary surgeon before taking your pet abroad.
 Only certain approved routes and transport companies are involved in the PETS travel scheme; check what is available to you.
 Your travel company can be contacted for further advice.